twilio/demo-taskrouter-event-converter/README.md

 # Dialer events

-The Dialer's events are different from the TaskRouter's events.
+The Dialer's events are slightly different from the TaskRouter's events.
 The Dialer's events aren't a default from Twilio, since the dialer itself is a custom implementation made by Teravoz.
 Therefore, these events are triggered manually in the Dialer's code by sending a POST to the `/dialer` endpoint.

 By default, these dialer events names are defined by the name that it represents in Teravoz's events with the prefix `custom.`.
-So, the conversion of the events are simple:
+So, the conversion of the events are very straightforward:

 * custom.dialer.attempt -> **dialer.attempt**
 * custom.dialer.success -> **dialer.success**